Swimming Efficiently by Wrapping: Abstract

 \section{Abstract}

 Single flagellated bacteria are ubiquitous in nature.
 They exhibit various swimming modes using their flagella to explore complex surroundings such as soil and porous polymer networks.
 Some single-flagellated bacteria swim with two distinct modes, one with its flagellum extended away from its body and another with its flagellum wrapped around it.
-The wrapped mode has been observed when the bacteria swim under tight confinements or in highly viscous polymeric melts.
+The wrapped mode has been observed when bacteria swim under tight confinements or in highly viscous polymeric melts.
 In this study we investigate the hydrodynamics of these two modes inside a circular pipe.
-We find that the wrap mode is slower than the extended mode in bulk but more efficient under strong confinement due to a hydrodynamic increased of its flagellum translation-rotation coupling.
+We find that the wrapped mode is slower than the extended mode in bulk but more efficient under strong confinement due to a hydrodynamic increase of its flagellum translation-rotation coupling and an Archimedes' screw-like configuration that helps to move the fluid along the pipe.